kshedden/dbucket/README.md

-On-disk, the data and meta-data are serialized as Go gobs, which are compressed using gzip (compression is invisible to the user, but results in smaller file size).
+On-disk, the data and meta-data are serialized as Go gobs, which are compressed using gzip (compression is invisible to the user, but results in a smaller file size).
 Strings are dictionary-coded, and it is possible to retrieve either the original string values, or the uint64 codes and the mapping from strings to codes.